 "Wait."
-Theresa suddenly rushed away from Cody's bedside for a moment to stand next to her other three children.
+Theresa suddenly rushed away from Cody's bedside for a moment to stand next to the other three.
 "You can't just leave without your goodnight kisses."

 Ryan smiled as he watched his mother's face light up, and she gave the three of them a little peck on their cheeks followed by a tight hug.
 "Be careful, I swear," she told him just before they left.
 "That road isn't quiet.
 Look both ways before you cross, and don't try to beat the cars if there's one coming.
 Got it?"

-A smile crept across her face, but then she turned serious.
+A smile crept across her face, but it only lasted a few seconds.
 "Don't put that image in my mind.
 You be careful, okay?"

 Ryan nodded, and she gave the three of them one last kiss and hug before saying "Goodnight.
 I love you."

 "Love you too," they all said in unison, and Ryan opened the door.

 As soon as the door closed behind him, Ryan's chest began to ache at the thought of leaving them, because he'd heard Cody's statement to Theresa: “Mommy, I think I'm dying.”

 Poem / Poetry